probabilityfilter/probabilityfilter.github.io/_posts/2018-04-28-RandomWalk1.md

 ```

 ### Improvement #3: Use `functions`
-For `functions` go to the next post: [Random Walk - Concept to Code: Part 2](https://probabilityfilter.github.io/2000-04-28-RandomWalk2/)
+For `functions` go to the next post: [Random Walk - Concept to Code, Part 2](https://probabilityfilter.github.io/2018-05-05-RandomWalk2/)